alexmozheyko/notes-app/README.md

-# The client-server application to manage your notes
+# The web application to manage your notes (like Google Keep)

 #### Installation:
 >	* $root: npm i / yarn install